leandernikolaus/GRANDPA/grantNotes.md

 ### Interface and Properties

-The goal for this stage is to define the interface of a finality gadget.
+Our first goal is to define the interface of a finality gadget.
 The description should include both properties which need to hold for the interface, as well as a description how the finality module fits in to the overall system.

 ### Model and REPL Runs

-The first step is to formalize a first variant the algorithm and produce several runs, that show the model behaves as expected.
+Second, we aim to formalize a first variant the algorithm and produce several runs, that show the model behaves as expected.
-Many tool have a built-in read evaluate print loop for this purpose [Ivy, Quint].
+Many tools have a built-in read evaluate print loop for this purpose [Ivy, Quint].

 It is especially important to produce traces that show the algorithm is live, e.g. a block can be finalized.
 Produced runs should be maintained as test cases, to be run iteratively, when changing the model.

 ### Safety in Finite Models

-The second step is to verify safety in finite models.
+The third goal is to verify safety in finite models.
 This means to show for example that in a system with 4 validators, up to 3 blocks and running at most 3 rounds of GRANDPA, no two blocks on different forks are finalized.
 Such analysis can be done by finite model checkers like TLC or Apalache.
 Starting with a minimal viable example, the system size can be successively increased.

 ### Safety Proof

-The last step in this part of the project is to verify safety in a variable system, i.e. without binding the number of validators or blocks or rounds.
+The last goal in this stage of the project is to verify safety in a parametrized system, i.e. without binding the number of validators or blocks or rounds.
 In our previous work, we have derived such proofs both automatically, by using the Ivy tool, and by writing a manual, automatically verified, proof in TLAPS.
 Other popular tools to derive such proofs are Coq and Dafny.

 Ivy can helps a user to find an inductive invariant and thus prove safety properties.
 This requires little manual work.
 However, for a specification to work well with Ivy, it is advantageous to rewrite the specification, e.g. introducing free variables instead of existential quantification or replacing functions with predicates.
-While this technique can allows to prove safety properties quite fast, the rewriting slightly obfuscates the specification.
+While this technique can allow to prove safety properties quite fast, the rewriting slightly obfuscates the specification.

 TLAPS on the other hand allows to write manual proofs for safety properties and automatically verify the individual proof steps.
 While this may require more effort than a proof in Ivy, it does not require rewriting of the specification.